GeoPlatform/map-core/README.md

 ### Map instances
 To learn how to bind GeoPlatform Maps, Layers, and GeoJSON features to Leaflet maps, see the [Map Instances](src/map/instance.md) documentation.

-### GeoPlatform APIs
-To learn how to use the GeoPlatform API to fetch, create, update, and remove GeoPlatform Assets, see the [GeoPlatform API](api.md) documentation.

 ### Using Map Core with Angular
 The default services used within Map Core components will still be jQuery-based,